 Kids are better entrepreneurs than we are.
 They show up excited, listen to their customers and make sure everyone is happy.
 But something happens as they grow up.
 Kids lose their enthusiasm and ability to empathize.
 Then they become us.
 Super busy adults, always tired, cranky and never having enough time to do a good job.
 Why does this happen and how can we get that fun swagger of our youth back?
 The answers may delight you.

-Carl Smith is the Chief Keeper Upper of nGen Works and irreverent ditcher of the nine-to-five.
+Carl Smith is The Advisor to nGen Works and irreverent ditcher of the nine-to-five.

-Owner and founder of nGen Works, Carl Smith runs an unconventional distributed team that works with businesses to redefine their identities and ideals.
-Carl has made a name for himself in the web industry by creating a new framework for how we get things done, and by enabling us to realign our creative communities.
-When he’s not conducting business experiments with his nGeneers or consulting for global trendsetters, he’s busy sculpting a new face for the world of work.
+Carl Smith is an irreverent ditcher of the nine-to-five and mortal enemy of the overworked lifestyle.
+Owner and founder of nGen Works, Carl’s role is that of an advisor, to nGen and other companies, on how to create self-sustaining teams that perform at the highest levels.
+Carl has made a name for himself by creating a new framework for how we get things done, and by enabling us to realign our creative communities.
+When he’s not conducting business experiments with companies around the world, he’s busy sculpting a new face for the world of work… and play.

 Visit Carl’s team page to learn more about his other quirks, including his love of ’70s television and fear of tarantula invasions.

 Tailored to fit any audience from entrepreneurs to client services to not-for-profits, Carl offers clear messages and a no-BS approach to business.
 Discover how each of these talks are designed not only to shift the way we work, but to turn our concept of work into something better.

 I’ve seen Carl speak once, and can’t wait to do so again.
 He was equal turns engaging and educational, hilarious and informative.
 Carl is keenly passionate about improving how and why we work, and I look forward to learning from him in the future.

 – Ethan Marcotte, author of Responsive Web Design